tale-toul/SingleNodeOpenshiftOnLibvirt/Terraform/README.md

      Default value: c5n.metal

 * **spot_instance**.- Determines if the AWS EC2 metal instance created is an spot instance or not.
-Using a spot instance reduces cost but is not guaranteed to be available for long periods.
+Using a spot instance reduces cost but is not guaranteed to be available at creation time or for long periods after it has been allocated.
+Another limitation of these instances is that they cannot be rebooted.

      Default = false